The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 When late summer came, I had to decide whether to return to Montreal to complete my Fine Arts degree or stay on in Dawson.
 The story of the decision I told afterwards, which still makes sense to me, was that if I wanted to be an artist, then I needed to make art, not study it.
 By staying in Dawson, I could dedicate myself to painting, with a magical landscape around me for inspiration and plenty of people in town I liked and that seemed to like me.
 I rented a one-room cabin used by the owners of the Flora Dora Hotel as a summer office, and set myself up for the winter.
 I lived for the next two years in Dawson, painting and working the summer at Gerties, hiking and skiing whenever I could, and making music during the long winter nights.

 Lambert Curzon's house was a hotspot for listening to the latest rock music, and for friends to gather to make music of our own.
 I played bongos, and occasionally the harmonica and penny whistle, to renditions of the Eagles songs skillfully played by John Finlay, the only real musician in the room.
 We even played a few winter gigs at the Band Hall, raking in $100 each.
+Fights would break out when the music stopped, prompting us to keep going until 3 AM.
 Fleetwood Mac’s Rumours album was all the rage, as were Carly Simon and Maria Muldaur.
 My musical education was stretched in an entirely different direction, however, by Grant Dowdell, a touchstone for Dawson and man of talent, grit and purpose.

 Photo: Lambert Curzon, 1976.